-Dr Barentsz is MD since 1980 and received his research PhD in 1990.
-He is a Professor of Radiology since 1998 and currently the Chair of the Radboudumc Prostate MR-Reference
+Dr. Barentsz is MD since 1980 and received his research PhD in 1990.
+He is a Professor of Radiology since 1998 and currently the Chair of the Radboudumc Prostate MR-Reference Center.

 1. Implementation of PSA + prostate-MRI for early detection of prostate cancer.
 Use of artificial intelligence for quality control of prostate MR-image-acquisition and -interpretation.

-global marketing-approval of ferumoxtran-10 as MR-contrast agent and implement nano-MRI as guidance for focal radiotherapy to treat nodal micro-metastases.
+3. Enable global marketing-approval of ferumoxtran-10 as MR-contrast agent, and implement nano-MRI as guidance for focal radiotherapy to treat nodal micro-metastases.

 - Royal Decoration: Knight in the Order of the Dutch Lion